 The property now known as Glacial Lake Cranberries, Inc. has been producing cranberries since 1873.
 The 6,000 acres of property is located in central Wisconsin, about 15 miles west of Wisconsin Rapids on the north shore of old Glacial Lake Wisconsin.
 This lake disappeared thousands of years ago and left behind some of the finest wetlands in the state.
-The high water table, available sand, and acid soil conditions make the area conducive to cultivating North America’s native red fruit – Vaccinnium macrocarpon - the cranberry.
+The high-water table, available sand, and acid soil conditions make the area conducive to cultivating North America’s native red fruit – Vaccinium macrocarpon - the cranberry.

 We have thoroughly enjoyed, and are eternally grateful, for the many wonderful guests that have shared their time and interest in cranberries with us over the years.
 Our lives have been enriched through our guests!

 Due to new chapters in the lives of those involved with Glacial Lake Cranberries, we are no longer offering cranberry harvest tours.

 A glacier melted about 15,000 years ago and formed Glacial Lake Wisconsin, a lake about the size of Utah’s Great Salt Lake and as deep as 150 feet.
 The last ice that held back the waters of Glacial Lake Wisconsin began to melt.
 The failed ice dam unleashed a catastrophic flood, and the lake’s depth dropped to 50 feet.
 The meltwaters cut deep, narrow gorges and unusual rock formations into the sandstone, forming beautiful passageways and towering cliffs that reach 100 feet high - now known as the Wisconsin Dells.
 The flood most likely cut these aforementioned gorges in a matter of days or weeks, as the swift water eroded away the soft sandstone.